‘RANDOM’ GRADES BY IBO IN GENEVA DESTROYS TOP IB STUDENTS’ DREAMS – UPDATE !

 For excellent news coverage on this – follow TES Times Education Supplement Catherine Lough

 The IB results scandal 2020 has been making headlines around the world.
-The Financial Times also published an article this week, as did the Telegraph and several publications around the world.
+The Financial Times, Guardian, UK Times, Telegraph, Newsweek, as well as publications around the world have reported on the #IBSCANDAL.

 Let us know if you’ve been affected in the comments below!